 Microsoft Translator has five main features:

-- Translator’s real-time conversation mode is where it truly reflects.
+- The translator’s real-time conversation mode is where it truly reflects.
 The screen splits into two fractions, and you prefer a language for each side.
 For example, I wanted to converse with a person who only articulated Spanish.
 I would choose English for my side of the screen, and Spanish for the other side.
 Then we would just hit the microphone button on our particular side of the screen to talk, and the app makes the rest.
 It’s plausible to have a real-time conversation with Google Translate’s talk feature, but it’s old fashioned and less favorable to actual back-and-forth conversation.

 You cannot underestimate these translation tools.
-They both understand and makes your job done, and Microsoft has made an earnest effort to compete with Google’s more popular tool.
-Both have identical unique advantages when it comes to the number of languages and the quality of the text translation into particular language.
+They both understand and make your job done, and Microsoft has made an earnest effort to compete with Google’s more popular tool.
+Both have identical unique advantages when it comes to the number of languages and the quality of the text translation into a particular language.